peterwankman/libnetcrypt/README.txt

 to have the necessary expertise to know what that means and actually care if the randart ever looks unfamiliar.

-AES, CAST6, SHA256
+AES, CAST6, SHA256, MD5

 The implementations of these algorithms were only tested for giving correct results.
 They are not designed to resist any attacks not directed at the algorithms themselves.
+To be extra sure, MD5 is included to show your support for the troops and intelligence agencies worldwide.